Jean Rabe: Gamer

 TSR hired Rabe in 1987 to coordinate the RPGA Network.
 She also used her writing skills to create magazine articles and novels.
-In addition, Rabe wrote and edited Dungeons & Dragons and Gamma World adventure modules (see list below).
+In addition, Rabe wrote and edited Dungeons & Dragons and Gamma World adventure modules.

 Rabe became the editor of a BattleTech magazine, MechForce Quarterly, in 1995.
 For Dragonlance, TSR had Rabe write the next major event for Krynn after Dragons of Summer Flame, which came to be the Dragons of a New Age trilogy, beginning with The Dawning of a New Age (1996).

 When Wizards of the Coast purchased TSR, they published the rest of Rabe's Dragons of a New Age trilogy before bringing back Margaret Weis and Tracy Hickman as the main authors of Dragonlance.
 Her Dragons of a New Age trilogy consisted of Dawning of a New Age, Day of the Tempest, and Eve of the Maelstrom.
 Her other Dragonlance work includes Maquesta Kar-Thon, co-authored with Tina Daniell, and The Silver Star.
 Her other work for TSR includes Red Magic, Secret of the Djinn, and Night of the Tiger.
 Rabe also created content for Imperium Games.
 Rabe worked with Janet Pack on The Forces of Dagnarus for the Sovereign Stone role-playing game.

-She has also written more than four dozen short stories, including those set in the Dragonlance, Forgotten Realms, and Star Wars settings.
-Three of her Star Wars short stories — "The Breath of Gelgelar", "Day of the Sepulchral Night", and "The Farrimmer Cafe" —have been published in the Star Wars Adventure Journals.
-She has written science fiction stories for Martin H. Greenberg's office in Green Bay, Wisconsin, and coedited a number of all-original anthologies with Greenberg for DAW Books(see list below).
+She has also written more than four dozen short stories, including stories set in the Dragonlance, Forgotten Realms, and Star Wars settings.
+Three of her Star Wars short stories—"The Breath of Gelgelar", "Day of the Sepulchral Night", and "The Farrimmer Cafe"—have been published in the Star Wars Adventure Journals.
+She has written science fiction stories for Martin H. Greenberg's office in Green Bay, Wisconsin, and coedited a number of all-original anthologies with Greenberg for DAW Books.